 - The class size was 18 – more than what we recommend.

-- Content was beyond the ability of most of the group. – Training pre assessment we provide to gauge the ability of the cohort was not used.
+- Content was beyond the ability of most of the group and the training pre-assessment we provide to gauge the ability of the cohort was not used

 Complaints against our company are taken seriously but on reflection the training day was set up to fail.
+However, the training coordinator had failed to follow our recommendations or use the tools we provided.
 Even the best trainer would have had difficulties with a tired, disinterested, large group of staff made to do training they had little engagement in.

 What was the fall out and how to make workplace training successful?

-For day 2 of the engagement we were set to train Excel Beginner to a different group within the company.
+For day 2, we were set to train Excel Beginner to a different group within the company.
 We assigned our core trainer and we were meticulous to ensure:

 - All pre-assessments were complete

-- Attendees with strong results were encouraged not to attend.
-But rather attend a later session more suited to their level.
+- Attendees with strong results were encouraged not to attend, and instead attend a later session more suited to their level.

-- we had a suitable class size to maximize the effectiveness of the training.
+- We had a smaller class size to maximize the effectiveness of the training.